DCC-EX/dcc-ex.github.io/docs/reference/hardware/motor-boards.rst

 **Tinkerer to Engineer Level**

 .. warning:: This board can supply a LOT of current.
 The maximum reccommended current is 5A for N and HO scale.
 This board can supply a whopping 43A, enough to cause a LOT of damage.
-To use this board, make sure you have a fuse or circuit breaker connected in line with both rails.
+To use this board, make sure you have fuses or circuit breakers connected in line with both rails.
 SOFTWARE ALONE CANNOT PROTECT YOU IN ALL CASES.

 You will either need 2 of these or one of these and another board to run your programming track.
-Most people use the Arduino Motor shield for the program track and add this board for MAIN.
+Most people using this board use the Arduino Motor shield for the program track and add this board for MAIN.
 These boards can provide high current.
-Indeed, we have built boosters using these boards.
+We have built boosters using these boards.
 If the 2 Amps (really 1.5A) of the L298 boards aren't enough for your track, this is one of the best options.
-IBT_2 is the manufacturer's name for this board, BTS7960 is the model number of the H-Bridge chip uses as the motor controller.
-The H-Bridge generates a clean wave form, has very low signal propagation delay and no significant voltage voltage drop.
+IBT_2 is the manufacturer's name for this board, BTS7960 is the model number of the H-Bridge chip used as the motor controller.
+The H-Bridge generates a clean wave form, has very low signal propagation delay and no significant voltage drop.

 .. image:: ../../_static/images/motorboards/ibt_2_bts7960.jpg